londonaicentre/bio-ext/README.md

 ### Set up Python environment

-Using preferred virtual environment manager, run:
+For the active project, and using preferred virtual environment manager, run:
 ```
 pip install -r requirements.txt
 ```
+As well as other packages, this must contain `-e ../../` to install bioext as an editable package.

 ### Set up environmental variables

+(1) (First time set-up) In `/deployment/`, create a copy of `.env.example` as `.env` and configure variables prior to docker-compose.

-(1) From `/deployment/`, create a copy of `.env.example` as `.env` and insert variables as provided by administrators
+(2) From `/projects/`, create a copy of `.env.example` as `.env` and insert variables as provided by administrators.

-(2) Add environmental variables to shell configuration.
+(3) Add environmental variables to shell configuration.
 ```
-MacOS: nano ~/.bash_profile
+MacOS: nano ~/.profile
 Ubuntu: nano ~/.bashrc
 ```

-(3) To apply changes, either `source` file or restart the terminal
+(4) To apply changes, `source` the relevant configuration file

 ### Bio-ext deployment